prb28/m68k-instructions-documentation/divs_divu.md

 the source is a 16-bit value.
-The result (i.e., destination register) is a 32-bit value arranged so that the quotient is the lower-order word and the remainder is the upper-order word. `DIVU` performs division on unsigned values, and `DIVS` performs division on twoís complement values.
+The result (i.e., destination register) is a 32-bit value arranged so that the quotient is the lower-order word and the remainder is the upper-order word. `DIVU` performs division on unsigned values, and `DIVS` performs division on two's complement values.
 An attempt to divide by zero causes an exception.
 For `DIVS`, the sign of the remainder is always the same as the sign of the dividend (unless the remainder is zero).